Critical severity9.8NVD Advisory· Published Aug 13, 2025· Updated May 26, 2026

 Description

-Sysax Multi Server versions prior to 5.55 contains a stack-based buffer overflow in its SSH service.
+Sysax Multi Server versions prior to 5.55 contain a stack-based buffer overflow in its SSH service.
 When a remote attacker supplies an overly long username during authentication, the server copies the input to a fixed-size stack buffer without proper bounds checking.
 This allows remote code execution under the context of the service.

 Affected products